-Prices from $12,025 per person based on 2 travelers in double accommodations
+Prices from $600 per person, per day based on 2 travelers in double accommodations

 Rates vary with category of rooms selected at lodges and hotels.
 Please contact Latin Excursions for a quote.